timeddilation/F1-dataViz/README.md

 ## Lap Times Density
 This metric is designed to analyze lap times for a single circuit, and visualize how lap times change over time.
-Laps for a race where the driver pitted, and the outlap after, are removed in order to only evaluate "race laps".
+Laps for a race where the driver pitted, and the out lap after, are removed in order to only evaluate "race laps".

 ![](lapTimeDensity_Monaco.gif)